stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 window overlooking the great yard.
 All was silent out there, and she could see that the last of the animal cages had been emptied.
 Science was served, and the lime-pit held all that was left of the once pretty and lively little creatures.
 This slaughter had always grieved her, but she had never complained, since she knew it was all for humanity.
-Being a scientist&rsquo;s sister, she used to say to herself, was like being the sister of a soldier who kills to save his countrymen from their foes.
+Being a scientist's sister, she used to say to herself, was like being the sister of a soldier who kills to save his countrymen from their foes.